ERP Implementation Stories of Struggle & Success:

 What challenges are today’s institutions encountering when they transition to a new ERP system?
 What preparations are critical to their success?
 What preparations do they regret overlooking?

 These are a few of the many questions EDUCAUSE asked in its recent survey on ERP software implementations.
-With support from CampusWorks, EDUCAUSE developed this study to provide insights that enhance our collective understanding about the new realities of these expensive, far-reaching, multi-year projects and the preparations needed to ensure their success.
+With support from CampusWorks, EDUCAUSE developed a new study, “More than ‘Going Live’: Achieving Institutional Transformation through ERP Implementation” to provide insights that enhance our collective understanding about the new realities of these expensive, far-reaching, multi-year projects and the preparations needed to ensure their success.

 EDUCAUSE deployed the survey in November 2022, which collected data from 368 respondents across five different stages of ERP implementation.
 In March 2023, EDUCAUSE conducted 20 follow-up interviews with individuals from 19 institutions to explore their initial findings in greater depth.